 Hiram Lodge in “Riverdale”

-Mark Consuelos stars as Hiram Lodge, a powerful and ruthless businessman and father of Veronica Lodge, in The CW’s drama “Riverdale.”
+Mark Consuelos stars as Hiram Lodge, a powerful and ruthless businessman and father of Veronica Lodge, on The CW’s drama “Riverdale.”

 Actor and producer Mark Consuelos continues to captivate global audiences with transformative performances spanning television, film and theater, while constantly seeking new and compelling narratives to develop.
 He recently received a nomination for Choice TV Villain at the 2018 Teen Choice Awards.